 If your shop is small or is just your parking space, there are several saws that offer excellent cuts in a portable unit.
-The best hybrid table saw for your needs will likely require at least two people to unload and set up, but will give you plenty of cutting capacity.
+The best hybrid table saw of 2018 for your needs will likely require at least two people to unload and set up, but will give you plenty of cutting capacity.

 The hybrid table saws in this review are:

 A hybrid table saw has a cabinet shape, including a wide, square base with dust ports, but can be rolled around your shop thanks to the casters.
 Generally, hybrid table saws mount the blade arbor under the table, rather than inside the cabinet, but this is not a constant.

 Your carpentry projects will determine the best hybrid saw for your needs.
 If you're building decks, you probably need a saw that can move with you to the job site.
 For those doing cabinet-quality finish work, you will want the best hybrid table saw for the money.

 The really handy thing about hybrid saws is that they are portable.
 Unfortunately, rolling table saws around joggles the mechanism inside and can impact the accuracy of the alignment inside the saw.
 If you're looking through hybrid table saw reviews for fine woodworking and are trying to decide what saw to buy, make sure that you have a space in which you can set and forget the saw to maintain accuracy.
 If you must move the saw, make sure your shop floor is smooth and even.

 A full cabinet saw will be much heavier, more expensive and will require dedicated real estate in your shop.
 This can't be overstated: The most expensive hybrid table saw will be inaccurate if it gets bounced around.
 If you can, park it in one spot and leave it there.